Newsroom

 SVB collapsed due to structural vulnerabilities in its business model, which were exposed when rising interest rates and concentrated withdrawals from its tech-focused client base triggered a run on the bank, with depositors withdrawing more than $42 billion in a single day.

 Silicon Valley Bank failed in less than a week, meaning its UK subsidiary (SVB UK) collapsed.
-Fortunately, the FSCS protected deposits at SVB UK up to £85,000 per eligible depositor.
+Fortunately, the FSCS protected deposits at SVB UK up to £85,000 (the limit in 2023) per eligible depositor.
 However, you could have faced significant losses if you had held more than the £85k limit at the time of collapse and couldn’t withdraw your cash in time.

 The lesson from the SVB bank run and subsequent failure is that market volatility can affect cash, too.
 Diversification is a critical cash management strategy.

-A cash management platform like Insignis can help diversify your business cash holdings, mitigate risk, and optimise your FSCS protection where eligible.
+A cash savings platform like Insignis can help diversify your business cash holdings, mitigate risk, and optimise your FSCS protection where eligible.
 Get started here.

 How to claim compensation if a financial institution fails